Bowen-n/Bowen-n/README.md

 ### Hi there 👋, I'm [Bowen](https://github.com/Bowen-n).
 - 🧑🏻‍💻 A master student at School of Cyber Science and Engineering, SJTU.
 - 🌱 Currently researching on AI+Security.
-- 🌟 Research interests
+- 🌟 Research interests: AI for Security
-  - binary code similarity analysis (malware detection)
+  - binary code similarity analysis
-  - source code vulnerability detection and localization
+  - source code vulnerability detection
   - LLM for Security

 ### 🛠️ Languages and Tools: